CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.4 Selection and use of standard software.md

 ### 2 7 Unauthorized exercise of rights in standard software

 Access, access and access rights are used as organizational measures to protect information, business processes and IT systems from unauthorized access.
 If unauthorized persons use standard software or certain functions, this may endanger the confidentiality and integrity of the information by altering, deleting or creating it improperly.
 Such vulnerabilities arise, for example, through incorrect rights.
-Affected business processes can be corrupted, inadvertently process erroneous information or disclose sensitive information.
+Affected business processes can be corrupted, inadvertently process incorrect information or disclose sensitive information.

 ### 2 8 Data loss due to incorrect use of standard software